fortrabbit/help/docs/tls-errors.md

 There are also other edge cases when this can happen, for example, if your domain [has set CAA records](/https#toc-secure-your-domain-with-a-caa-record) with DNS.

-### Cert is installed but browser bar is not showing a green lock
+### Cert is installed but the browser shows a mixed content warning

+You see an error like this:

+> Mixed Content: The page at '{{domain}}' was loaded over HTTPS, but requested an insecure XMLHttpRequest endpoint '{{domain}}'.
+This request has been blocked; the content must be served over HTTPS.

-In most cases this is due to "**mixed content**", which means, the cert is installed and everything is working, but your website is requesting external resources over non-secure addresses (http).
+The cert is installed and everything is working, but your website is requesting external resources over non-secure addresses (http).
 Check the source code of your website and find and replace all `http://` requests.
+This can be CSS files, fonts, images or AJAX calls.

 You can use `https://` instead or you just leave out the protocol entirely like so: `//`.
 The last method will use whatever has been used before, so that works especially well, with different environments, for instance when your local development machine doesn't have TLS.

 ### It's not working with Internet Explorer 8 or older